Report: Value of social media missed by SMEs

-Van Grove cites the following benefits of using social
+Van Grove cites the following benefits of using socialmedia:

 Information is there for the taking